BLamy/does-it-throw/README.md

 - This extension is still in its early stages.
 It's not perfect, but hope to gain sufficient ECMAScript coverage over time.
 - Currently, it only supports ECMAScript files and the following file types: `.ts`, `.js`, `.tsx` and `.jsx`.
 - Call expression tracing (Aka "Calls to Throws") is now set to one level deep.
 Hope to make this configurable in the future!
+- JSDoc parsing supports standard formats but may not catch all edge cases in complex documentation

 > To view all known limitations, please see the [issues](https://github.com/michaelangeloio/does-it-throw/issues) page.